dane412/beautycareph/README.md

-# beautycareph
-Beauty Care PH web page GitHub Branch by @dane412.
+# Beauty Care PH

+This is the public repository of the Beauty Care PH website by @dane412, which can be accessed on www.beautycareph.site.

+Developed by @dane412.
+ICT 12 B - BITDEFENDER.